 We are part of the national Contemporary Visuals Arts Network (CVAN), which is dedicated to working together to realise a stronger visual arts for the benefit of artists, arts organisations and audiences, present and future.

-CVAN NW is managed by four Regional Chairs - Kwong Lee (Castlefield Gallery), Lindsay Taylor (University of Salford), Paul Smith (Liverpool Biennial), Richard Smith (Lancaster Arts), and two Regional Coordinators - Emma Fry and Shelley Cater-Shipway.
+CVAN NW is managed by three Regional Chairs - Kate Jesson (Manchester Art Gallery), Paul Smith (Liverpool Biennial), and Elaine Speight (In Certain Places) - and two Regional Coordinators - Emma Fry and Shelley Cater-Shipway.

 CVAN North West comprises three sub-regional groups:

 Art: Audience, Development, Discourse & Skills (Art: ADDS)

 Art: Audience, Development, Discourse & Skills (Art: ADDS) is a two-year project that has invested in a number of development opportunities for artists, organisations and professionals in the region, developed audiences, and increased connectivity across the North West visual arts sector.
 The project combined three mutually supportive programme strands that reflect CVAN NW's ongoing priorities:

 Art: Audience, Development, Discourse & Skills (Art: ADDS) has been supported by the National Lottery through Arts Council England with additional support from Lancashire County Council, University of Salford, Manchester School of Art and CVAN NW network members.

 CVAN North by NorthWest invite you to Bivouac#2, a Cumbrian getaway.
 A chance to get out of the office/studio/computer to give your brain and body an arts and minds spa.

 An afternoon of discussion that seeks to unravel how and why certain cities have become recognised as centres for the Art Market as well as exploring what kind of Art Market centre Manchester, and the North West, currently is / can become.